 This Sequence Outline is NOT an absolute formula or perfect recipe to building a feature script, but it is something to work from.
 Because each script is a prototype: new, unique, custom-made just for its own story.

-Once you understand your outline, write your script in 5 weeks with this free guide.
+Once you understand your outline, write your script in 5 weeks with this guide.

 SEQUENCE ONE – Status Quo & Inciting Incident